reactor/.github/CONTRIBUTING.md

 ### Importing and following the Reactor Code Style

-Using your IDE code style support:
+Using your IDE code style support: some projects like reactor-core have an exported configuration included.
+The `reactor-core` one can be considered a default for all projects in the reactor organization.

 Eclipse users can import the content of `$PROJECT_DIR/codequality/eclipse`